Boston Harbor Lighthouse

 On June 13, 1776, armed Colonials fired upon the British blockaders on the island, driving most of them away.
 One British vessel was left anhored at Little Brewster Island, and those British soldiers, before retreating, set gunpowder in the lighthouse and blew it up.

 During the War of 1812, on a summer day in 1813, lighthouse keeper Jonathan Bruce and his wife Mary watched from their station on Little Brewster Island, the battle between the American Navy’s U.S.S.
-Chesapeake and the English warship HMS Shannon, in which Captain Lawrence of the Chesapeake was known to have made his famous cry "Don’t give up the ship!" as his ship was rendered helpess and was boarded by British troops.
+Chesapeake and the English warship HMS Shannon.
+This is battle is where Captain Lawrence of the Chesapeake was known to have made his famous cry "Don’t give up the ship!"
+His ship was rendered helpess and was boarded by British troops.
 The Chesepeake lost the battle and Captain Lawrence was killed in the fight.

 In the mid-1840’s, Keeper Tobias Cook set up a cigar factory on Brewster Island next to the lighthouse.
 Here he employed young women to manufacture what he called "Spanish Cigars".
 It was an effort to deceive Boston smokers into thinking that the cigars were imported.
 These poor women toiled under what are considered miserable conditions under Cook.
 He was removed from duty when he was later discovered by authorities in 1849.